simvue-io/docs/docs/examples/moose.md

 We then want to create our Python script which initializes the `MooseRun` connector class.
 This class can be used as a context manager in the same way as the default Simvue `Run` class.
 It also has all of the same methods available as the Simvue `Run` class, allowing the user to upload any tags, metadata, artifacts etc which they want to store in addition to the items stored by default by the `MOOSERun` class.

-When we have setup our run, we must call the `launch()` method to start our MOOSE simulation, which takes the following parameters:
+When we have setup our run, we must call the `launch()` method to start our MOOSE simulation, which requires the following parameters:

+- `moose_application_path`: Path to your MOOSE app
 - `moose_file_path`: Path to the MOOSE input file
-- `output_dir_path`: Path to the directory where results will be stored
-- `results_prefix`: The prefix assigned to each output file created by MOOSE (defined in the input file)
-- `moose_env_vars`: A dictionary of any environment variables to pass to the MOOSE application on startup

 ??? example "Example Simvue Monitoring Script"
     Here is an example Simvue monitoring script - for each material, it uses our `MOOSERun` connector class as a context manager, initializes the run, adds some data specific to this MOOSE run, and then calls `launch()` to perform and track the simulation.
 Once the simulation completes, we use the `Client` class to get the status of any alerts, and update the tags of the run if the `handle_too_hot` alert which we defined before the simulation began started firing.